mongojack/mongojack/src/site/markdown/tutorial.md

       }
     }

 Now your id property will be stored in the database as an object ID, and you can let MongoDB generate it for you.
+More information about ObjectIds can be found [here](./object-ids.html).
 You might not like annotating your ids with `@JsonProperty("_id")`, the mapper supports `@javax.persistence.Id` as a short hand for this:

     public class MyObject {
       @Id